Skip to main content

 While receiving treatment, she was determined to get herself well enough to go home to continue with her recovery.
 To do this she set herself the challenge each day to get up and walk just one step further than the day before.
 It started with just taking steps from her bed to the bathroom, to the end of the ward and so on.

 Perla said: “I love the NHS and I want to give back.
 It’s in your heart when you’re a nurse – you just want to help others!
-So, this year I thought what better way to celebrate my 75th birthday, than to walk for my local hospitals which coincidentally is the 75th birthday of the NHS.”
+So, I thought what better way to celebrate my 75th birthday this year, than to walk for my local hospitals which coincidentally is the 75th birthday of the NHS.”

 “After always helping people, I know I can do more to support more nurses like me and more patients like me!
 I want to do something unforgettable and hope as many people will support me as much as possible.”